splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

 Automatic discovery and configuration helps you quickly get started with Splunk Application Performance Monitoring (APM) and Splunk Infrastructure Monitoring.

-The following diagram shows the process of using automatic discovery and configuration to find metric sources:
+The following diagram shows the process of using automatic discovery and configuration to find data sources:

 .. mermaid::